OndrejNepozitek/Edgar-DotNet/docs/grid2d/corridors.md

 import { Gallery, GalleryImage } from "@theme/Gallery";

-> The source code for this example can be found at the end of this page.
+By default, rooms in generated levels are connected directly - there are no corridors between them.
+If we want to use corridors, we have to add a corridor room between all pairs of neighboring rooms.

+> **Note:** As of now, the whole level geometry is fixed - the generator works only with the room templates that we create at design time.
+That means that we have to manually create all the shapes of corridor rooms.
+In the future, I would like to experiment with using path-finding for corridors instead of predefined room templates.

 ## Corridor room description
 First, we create the outline for the corridor room template.
-As the performance of the generator is the best with rather short corridors, we will use a 3x1 rectangle:
+The performance of the generator is the best with rather short corridors, so we will use a 2x1 rectangle:

 ```

-var corridorOutline = PolygonGrid2D.GetRectangle(3, 1);
+var corridorOutline = PolygonGrid2D.GetRectangle(2, 1);

 ```